VolunChain/.github/contributors_guide/readme.md

 # VolunChain Contribution Guide 🌍

+> [!IMPORTANT]
+It would help us a lot if you gave a Star to our project, every star counts⭐️

 Welcome!
 Follow these steps to contribute effectively to the VolunChain project.
 Together, we can build a transparent, blockchain-powered volunteer platform that connects communities worldwide! 💫

 ---

 ## Important Note Before Applying 📝